nicolasochem/tzip/proposals/tzip-1/tzip-1.md

 ## Summary

-TZIP (pronounce "tee-zip") stands for Tezos Interoperability Proposal, which are documents that explain how the Tezos blockchain can be improved with new and updated standards and concepts, such as smart contract specifications.
+TZIP (pronounce "tee-zip") stands for Tezos Improvement Proposal, which are documents that explain how the Tezos blockchain can be improved with new and updated standards and concepts, such as smart contract specifications.